sahanagana/sahanagana/README.md

 # Hi there 👋
-I'm Sahana, a sophomore at UT Austin studying computer science.
+I'm Sahana, a junior at UT Austin studying computer science.

 ### My interests are:
 - web development, UI/UX